terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_TRANSFORM`
 **Aliases:** `power`

-> Returns a number representing the input value taken to the power of the args exp value
+> Returns a number representing the input value taken to the power of the value

 #### Arguments

- - **exp**: (required) `Number` - The exponent used to raise the base
+ - **value**: (required) `Number` - The exponent used to raise the base

 #### Accepts